BlackBeltTechnology/cxf-jaxrs-application-manager/README.md

 ## Configuration options

-* Global JAX-RS providers: JAX-RS providers applied to all applications
+* Global JAX-RS providers: JAX-RS providers applied to all applications (note: custom bundles must have ``X-JAXRS-Provider: true`` header!)
   * **jaxrs.provider._PROVIDER_CLASS_NAME_.**: recommended syntax for provider configuration options
   * **application.id**: reserved property for providers defined by applications, global providers are not allowed to use it

-* Shared JAX-RS providers: JAX-RS providers applied to a set of applications
+* Shared JAX-RS providers: JAX-RS providers applied to a set of applications (note custom bundles must have ``X-JAXRS-Provider: true`` header!)
   * **applications.filter**: OSGi filter expression defining JAX-RS applications using the provider.
   * **jaxrs.provider._PROVIDER_CLASS_NAME_.**: recommended syntax for provider configuration options
   * **application.id**: reserved property for providers defined by applications, shared providers are not allowed to use it